Medicago arabica

 Medicago arabica, the spotted medick, spotted burclover, heart clover, is a flowering plant in the pea and bean family Fabaceae.

+Description

+It is a sprawling plant with a height of 20–60 cm.
+It usually has spotted trifoliate leaves, but the number of leaflets per leaf can sometimes be different.
+The flowers are pale yellow and appear spring and summer.
+The fruits are legumes, strangely coiled and sharply spiny.

+Distribution and habitat

 It is native to the Mediterranean basin but is found throughout the world, usually on clifftop grasslands and grassy places.
 It forms a symbiotic relationship with the bacterium Sinorhizobium medicae, which is capable of nitrogen fixation.

-Description

-It is a sprawling plant with a height of 20–60 cm.
-It has spotted trifoliate leaves (sometimes, the number of leaflets per leaf can be different).
-The flowers are pale yellow and appear between April and August.
-The fruits are legumes, strangely coiled and are sharply spiny.
+Uses

+Due to its nitrogen fixation, it is sometimes considered a useful cover crop to restore soil nutrients by farmers in its native range, though it is also weedy and can thus be a nuisance.
+It is edible both for livestock and humans, and attracts pollinators.
+It also has been used in traditional medicine for possible diuretic, expectorant, and anti-inflammatory properties.